frenkmadda/icfl2_saFM/README.md

-A project in collaboration with University of Salerno and the Professors Rosalba Zizza, Rocco Zaccagnino.
+A Thesis project in collaboration with University of Salerno and the Professors Rosalba Zizza, Rocco Zaccagnino.
 The project scope was to optimize an application C that calculate Suffix Array.
 My work was:
 1.Optimization of the code and adding memory managing.